SFML/SFML-Website/pages/tutorials/3.0/getting-started/macos.md

 ![Xcode static link settings](osx-static-link.png "Xcode static link settings")

-Finally, as SFML utilises Objective-C classes you must add the `-ObjC` flag to ensure they are linked correctly, that goes in the build settings under "Other Linker flags"
+Finally, as SFML utilises Objective-C classes you must add the `-ObjC` flag to ensure they are linked correctly, that goes in the build settings under "Other Linker flags".

 ![Xcode objc flag](osx-objc-flag.png "Xcode objc flag settings")

 ## Running your program

-You should now be able to build and run your program via the button near the top left, or the `⌘ + R` shortcut
+You should now be able to build and run your program via the button near the top left, or the `⌘ + R` shortcut.

 ![Xcode result](osx-result.png "Xcode running program")